Third Anglo-Burmese War

-The Third Anglo-Burmese War (တတိယအင်္ဂလိပ်–မြန်မာစစ်), also known as the Third Burma War, took place during 7–29 November 1885, with sporadic resistance continuing into 1887.
+The Third Anglo-Burmese War (တတိယအင်္ဂလိပ်–မြန်မာစစ်), also known as the Third Burma War (7–29 November 1885), sporadic resistance continuing into 1887.
 It was the final of three wars fought in the 19th century between the Burmese and the British.
-The war saw the loss of sovereignty of an independent Burma under the Konbaung dynasty, whose rule had already been reduced to the territory known as Upper Burma, the region of Lower Burma having been annexed by the British in 1853, as a result of the Second Anglo-Burmese War.
+The war saw the loss of sovereignty of an independent Burma under the Konbaung dynasty, whose rule had already been reduced to the territory known as Upper Burma, the region of Lower Burma having been annexed by the British in 1853, following the Second Anglo-Burmese War.

-Following the war, Burma came under the rule of the British Raj as a province of British India.
+Following the war, Burma came under the rule of the British Raj as one of its provinces.
 From 1937, the British governed Burma as a separate colony until Burma achieved independence as a republic in 1948.

 Background

 Following a succession crisis in Burma in 1878, the British Resident in Burma was withdrawn, ending official diplomatic relations between the countries.
-The British considered a new war in response but other ongoing wars in Africa and Afghanistan led them to reject a war at that time.
+The British considered a new war in response but other continuing wars in Africa and Afghanistan led them to reject a war at that time.

 During the 1880s, the British became concerned about contacts between Burma and France.
 Wars in Indochina had brought the French to the borders of Burma.
 In May 1883, a high-level Burmese delegation left for Europe.
 Officially it was to gather industrial knowledge, but it soon made its way to Paris where it began negotiations with the French Foreign Minister Jules Ferry.
 Ferry eventually admitted to the British ambassador that the Burmese were attempting to negotiate a political alliance along with a purchase of military equipment.
 The British were troubled by the Burmese action and relations worsened between the two countries.

 During the discussions between the French and Burmese in Paris, a boundary dispute on the frontier of India and Burma broke out.
 In 1881, the British authorities in India appointed a commission to unilaterally mark out the border between the two countries.
 In the course of its work, the commission began demanding the Burmese authorities in villages determined by the British to be on their side of the line should withdraw.
 The Burmese objected continuously, but eventually backed down.